Updated September 18, 2019

 The Headless Horseman was awesome for me to see because as a kid, my brother tormented me with stories of Ichabod Crane.
 For many – especially young children – this part will likely prove uneventful.
 He does not make a mad dash through the park.
 It’s a slow trot, so have your camera ready for photos.

-Here is the parade recorded by Inside the Magic:
+Here is the parade (from when it ran at Disneyland, but it’s essentially the same with an extra float for 2019) recorded by Inside the Magic:

 Maps of the Halloween Party